 The most exotic to my untutored eye are the dragonflies and damselflies.
 Earlier this summer we had Broad-bodied Chasers, and in the course of yesterday I saw an Emperor Dragonfly and some lovely Damselflies (I think a Common coenagrion and Banded demoiselle), together with a sudden clattering of wings and beating flurry of mating Common sympetrums.
 Not surprisingly the variety and number of birds around the pond is off the clock…

-It’s sad that I find this explosion of animal life so remarkable; ponds seem to be much less in our collective consciousness now, which is something Pond Conservation’s Million Ponds Project is trying to reverse.
+It’s sad that I find this explosion of animal life so remarkable; ponds seem to be much less in our collective consciousness now, which is something the Freshwater Habitats Trust’s Million Ponds Project is trying to reverse.
 Project director Jeremy Biggs has the most brilliant pond blog, incidentally, which is an invaluable online resource.
 Perhaps he could help me out with my damselflies and beetles…